 - Who will be the defendants in the case?

 - Do you have a conflict in suing any of these parties?

 If you want to talk about your case with an experienced with a Medical Malpractice Attorney, feel free to call me at (540) 777-4900 or toll free at 1-877-471-3353.
 There is no pressure or cost.
-And, I pledge to listen carefully and will be truthful and candid.
+I will listen to you and we will discuss in detail what action you should take.
 I look forward to speaking with you.